 Nonetheless, reports of an estimated 400 crashes of US military drones since 2001 make citizens fearful about the crash hazard drones can be.
 Even though none of these reported crashes resulted in any fatalities, some of the crashes could have resulted in death if the drones were to have struck individuals nearby; luckily they did not.

 The FAA has recently changed its rules about piloting drones that affect mainly professionals.
-Now to operate a drone for commercial purposes requires the pilot to complete a training course to be legally registered to fly their UAV.
+Now to operate a drone for commercial purposes requires the pilot to complete drone training programs or training course to be legally registered to fly their UAV.

 As of right now, hobbyist drone pilots that are flying for fun only and not for money do not have to take any course or undergo any training to pilot their drone, which is also scary.